svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 Let's lay the groundwork for our new web application by making a version that only says 'Hello World!'.
 We'll be extending the web app gradually until we reach our functional goal.

-Open the Nautilus System Browser and create a new package (right click in the first column) called something like 'MyFirstWebApp'.
-Now create a new class (right click in the second column) with a similar name.
+Open the Nautilus System Browser and create a new package (right click in the first column) called something like **'MyFirstWebApp'**.
+Now create a new class (right click in the second column) with the same name, **MyFirstWebApp**.
 You will be given a template: edit 'NameOfSubclass' and accept by clicking 'OK'.
 Your definition should now appear in the bottom pane

     Object subclass: #MyFirstWebApp
       instanceVariableNames: ''